-We are Wichita State Launch and we're the first-ever team to represent Wichita State University at NASA's Student Launch competition.
-Starting August, 2017 we will design, build and test a solid-powered rocket to be launched in April, 2018 at the NASA Marshall Space Flight Center in Huntsville, AL.
+We are Wichita State Launch and we represent Wichita State University at NASA's Student Launch competition.
+Starting August, 2018 we will design, build and test a solid-powered rocket to be launched in April, 2018 at the NASA Marshall Space Flight Center in Huntsville, AL.

-The rocket will launch to an apogee altitude of exactly 1 mile above the Earth.
-Upon a successful landing, an autonomous rover will deploy from our rocket carrying a set of foldable solar panels.
+The rocket will launch to an apogee altitude of exactly 1 mile above ground and achieve a custom secondary mission.
 So wish us luck!